zweedao/OpenAI-Reinforcement-Learning/README.md

 # Reinforcemnent Learning

-Using Reinforcement Learning to solve Maze Navigation, Acrobot, Mountain Car
+Using various Reinforcement Learning algorithms to solve 3 problems:

+1) Maze Navigation: How to get from S to G in the Maze, and collect the most number of flags F along the way.
+There are 4 actions the robot can take: going UP, DOWN, LEFT, RIGHT.

+2) Open AI Acrobot:

+3) Open AI Mountain Car:

 ## How to run